Madison-Mayodan Rotarians honor educator at 46th annual golf tourney

-DEEP SPRINGS — Rotarians, sponsors and friends gathered at Deep Springs Country Club Aug.
-6-7 for the 46th Annual Madison-Mayodan Rotary Club Memorial Golf Tournament and to pay tribute to a longtime club member and educator.
+DEEP SPRINGS — Rotarians, sponsors and friends gathered at Deep Springs Country Club on Aug.
+6-7 for the 46th annual Madison-Mayodan Rotary Club Memorial Golf Tournament and to pay tribute to a longtime club member and educator.

 An educator for almost 40 years in Rockingham County, Summerlin was loved in the community, friends said.